daexe-open/fcvd/README.md

 ```

-for the function component, see as follows:
+for the class component, see as follows:
 ```
 /** @jsx creatNode */
 import { creatNode, initNode, component } from "../src/index"